1922 conclave: Balloting

 The 1922 conclave was the most divided conclave in many years.
 While two of the previous three conclaves had lasted three days or less, the 1922 conclave lasted for five days.
 It took fourteen ballots for Achille Ratti, the archbishop of Milan, to reach the two-thirds majority needed for election.
 He had been made a cardinal and appointed archbishop of Milan just eight months earlier after a long academic career and less than three years in the diplomatic service of the Holy See.

 At the conclave, the College of Cardinals was divided into two factions.
-One conservative faction known as the "irreconcilables", and "integrationists" led by the secretary of the Holy Office, Cardinal Rafael Merry del Val, favored the policies and style of Pope Pius X. The other more conciliatory faction favoring the style and policies of Benedict XV was led by the Cardinal-Camerlengo Pietro Gasparri, who had served as Benedict's secretary of state.
+One conservative faction favoring the policies and style of Pius X, known as the "irreconcilables" or "integrationists", was led by Secretary of the Holy Office Cardinal Rafael Merry del Val.
+The other more conciliatory faction favoring the policies and style of Benedict XV was led by Cardinal Camerlengo Pietro Gasparri, who had served as Benedict's secretary of state.

 No ballots were taken on the first day.
 Four ballots were taken on each of the succeeding days, two in the morning and two in the afternoon.
 Gasparri approached Ratti before voting began on the third day and told him he would urge his supporters to switch their votes to Ratti, who was shocked to hear this.
 When it became clear that neither Gasparri nor del Val could win, the cardinals approached Ratti, thinking him a compromise candidate not identified with either faction.
 Cardinal Gaetano de Lai approached Ratti and was believed to have said: "We will vote for Your Eminence if Your Eminence will promise that you will not choose Cardinal Gasparri as your secretary of state."
 Ratti is said to have responded: "I hope and pray that among so highly deserving cardinals the Holy Spirit selects someone else.
 If I am chosen, it is indeed Cardinal Gasparri whom I will take to be my secretary of state."
 As anticipated, Gasparri's recognition that he could not be elected and his consequent support of Ratti allowed him to remain secretary of state until he retired in 1930.